SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_HUB_SatLink_Manager.md

 ### Book Reservation (1.0.0.x only)

-This page is only available in the 1.0.0.x range of the driver and can be used to **book** and **start** a **reservation**.
-This was added as a test and has been omitted in the later versions of the driver.
+This page is only available in the 1.0.0.x range of the connector and can be used to **book** and **start** a **reservation**.
+This was added as a test and has been omitted in the later versions of the connector.

 ### Reservations (1.0.0.x only)